Can people truly change?

 She’s not in crisis anymore, but her mental health remains precarious.

 Context: She's been unfairly demoted by a company she’s worked at for 15+ years.
 She's lonely, and in debt, struggling with an alcoholic ex-husband and an emotionally distant mother.

 Amid this chaos, can she maintain her new-found calm?

 “You don’t have to run away from life,

 your whole life.”

-In one scene, she sits crying in a parked car.
+In one scene, she sits crying in her parked car.
 A driver starts honking, impatiently trying to take the spot.
-Interrupted, Amy lashes out and speeds away.
-It's the perfect metaphor.
+Interrupted, Amy lashes out and angrily speeds away.

-Three key episodes peek into other people’s lives:
+Three great episodes peek into other people’s lives:

 - In season 1, we get a glimpse into Helen’s world.

 - In season 2, we watch Tyler float through his ghost-like existence.
 And we join Levi in Hawaii as he attempts rehab.